Kani1013/expression-sandbox/README.md

 ## Caveats

 This package replaces some built-in objects with [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
 In rare cases, this can cause odd behvaior with with `===` operator, if you cache one of these objects before this package is loaded.
 For this reason, it is recommended that this package is loaded before any other JavaScript code runs.

+## Why the fork?

+The opinions behind [nx-compile](https://github.com/RisingStack/nx-compile) differ from the opinions behind [expression-sandbox](https://github.com/JoshuaWise/expression-sandbox).
+For example, `expression-sandbox` is not interested in providing a non-secure version of itself.
+The "small modules" rule suggests that such functionality should be in its own module.
+Additionally, `expression-sandbox` aims to secure *anything* you put into the sandbox—not just globals and native prototypes.